 Just as Spinoza explains the matter but not the form of the physical world, so, too, Mendelssohn charges, he gives an account of the matter but not the form of the spiritual world.
 In this connection it is helpful to recall Mendelssohn's differentiation of knowing, approving, and desiring from one another.
 Truth and falsity, corresponding to knowing, provide the matter of the spiritual world.
 While they may, as Spinoza maintains, have their origin in thought as the attribute of a single, infinite substance, categories corresponding not to knowledge but to approving or desiring must have some other source.
 Thus, according to Mendelssohn, Spinoza leaves unexplained “the difference between good and evil, desirable and undesirable, pleasure and pain” (Gesammelte Schriften, III/2, p.
 109).

 Yet, while some of these criticisms of Spinoza may be compelling, they do not, Mendelssohn recognizes, carry the day for a refined Spinozist or pantheist.
-Mendelssohn observes that the Spinozist's inability to explain how movement and values derive from the attributes of the one, infinite substance does not automatically establish the theist explanation.
-Accordingly, in Morning Hours Mendelssohn casts Lessing as the spokesperson for a refined pantheism — a move that figures prominently in this contribution to the Pantheismusstreit.
+Spinoza's inability to explain how movement and values derive from the attributes of the one, infinite substance does not, by itself, establish the theist explanation in Mendelssohn's view.
+Accordingly, in Morning Hours he casts Lessing as the spokesperson for a refined pantheism — a move that figures prominently in this contribution to the Pantheismusstreit.
 Lessing is portrayed as someone who, while agreeing with Mendelssohn's theist position, has a knack for giving every reasonable argument its full due.
-In this context Lessing presents a pantheism that characterizes the one and only substance, not only as a source of motion and desire, but also as capable of representing every possibility to itself and approving that possibility that constitutes “the best and most perfect series of things” (Gesammelte Schriften 3/2, p.
+In this context Lessing presents a pantheism that characterizes the one and only substance, not only as a source of motion and desire, but also as capable of representing every possibility to itself and approving that possibility that constitutes “the best and most perfect series of things” (Morning Hours, p.
+84/Gesammelte Schriften 3/2, p.
 115).
 In other words, refined pantheism includes every aspect of the entire metaphysical system of theism but casts it solely as the object of divine intellect.
 As a result, a refined Spinozist might wonder how different the positions are since the theist purports to explain these seemingly recalcitrant phenomena merely by appealing to the divine will.
-A refined pantheist might accept the difference between the world (thought) and God (thinker) at a certain level, but insist that, in the end, it is a level of mere abstraction since thinking and thought can only be distinguished as long as one is not actually thinking.
+A refined pantheist might accept the difference between the world (thought) and God (thinker) at a certain level, but insist that, in the end, the difference is on a merely abstract level since thinking and thought can only be distinguished as long as one is not actually thinking.
 After all, “who is to tell us that we ourselves and the world surrounding us have something more to them than the thoughts of God and modifications of his original power?”
-(Gesammelte Schriften, 3/2, p.
+(Morning Hours, p.
+84 (translation slightly altered)/Gesammelte Schriften, 3/2, p.
 116).
 To pretend to show that there is something that can be predicated of things outside God that cannot be predicated of the divine thoughts of those things is to deny divine omniscience.

 For the theist, by contrast, there is a ready solution to the problem.
-“The thoughts of God that come to reality to the exclusion of the rest will have this prerogative by virtue of their relative goodness and purposiveness, insofar, namely, as they correspond thus and not otherwise, here and now, to the idea of the perfect and best” (Gesammelte Schriften 3/2, p.
+“The thoughts of God that come to reality to the exclusion of the rest will have this prerogative by virtue of their relative goodness and purposiveness, insofar, namely, as they correspond thus and not otherwise, here and now, to the idea of the perfect and best” (Morning Hours, p.
+89/Gesammelte Schriften 3/2, p.
 122).

 Still, the difference between the theist and a refined pantheist is by no means this simple, Mendelssohn is quick to add.
 To be sure, Spinoza conceived intellect and will as one and the same.
 Nevertheless, at least as Lessing understood him, Spinoza also differentiated acquaintance with what is true from acquaintance with what is good and identified knowledge of the good with the “will” insofar as through it one thought does have a prerogative over another.
-Pantheism, so refined, secures religion and morality no less than theism does, leading Mendelssohn to ask: “where then does the system defended by my friend [Lessing] differ from ours?”
-(Gesammelte Schriften, 3/2, p.
+Pantheism, so refined, secures religion and morality no less than theism does, such that, assumning as much, Mendelssohn is led to ask: “in what way now does the system defended by my friend [Lessing] differ from ours?”
+(Morning Hours, p.
+89/Gesammelte Schriften, 3/2, p.
 123).
-Seen in this light, the difference between theism and refined pantheism turns in the end, on a speculative subtlety without practical consequences, namely, on different interpretations of the metaphor of divine light.
+Seen in this light, the difference between theism and refined pantheism turns in the end on a speculative subtlety without practical consequences, namely, on different interpretations of the metaphor of divine light.
 Mendelssohn accordingly concludes that, like many another dispute in metaphysics and epistemology, the dispute between refined pantheists and traditional theists is purely verbal.

 - Altmann, A. et al. (eds.), Gesammelte Schriften Jubiläumsausgabe (Collected Writings Jubilee edition), 19 volumes, Stuttgart-Bad Cannstatt: Frommann-Holzboog, 1971ff.
 (Continuation of edition by Fritz Bamberger et al. in Berlin, 1929–1938).